Kim Jin-hee (tennis)

-Kim Jin-hee (born 14 June 1981) is a South Korean female former professional tennis player.
+Kim Jin-hee (born 14 June 1981) is a South Korean former professional tennis player.

 Career

 Jin-hee attempted to qualify for a number of WTA Tour events, but has failed to qualify in most of them.
 She lost to Liza Andriyani in the first round of qualifying in Bali, 2002.
 However, she qualified for the 2002 Japan Open, where she lost in the first round.
 In 2003, she lost in the second round of qualifying at the Pan Pacific Open, before she took part in the Hyderabad Open where she lost in the qualifying round to Manisha Malhotra.

 However, she also failed to qualify for the Japan Open before gaining entry into the main draw as a lucky loser and losing to Maria Sharapova.
 In 2004, she played at the Korea Open losing in the first round.